preemptive/dasho-samples/android/README.md

 <a name="sample_desc"></a>
 ### Running the Samples

-The included samples have the same basic functionality.
+Most samples have the same basic functionality.

 ![sample](sample.png)